Johhed15/Visualization/README.md

 The work is done in Rmarkdown and html's have been generated, but they could be too large to view here on github.

-The labs contains different types of graphs and problem, the first two labs contains less complex problems than the other!
+The labs contain various types of graphs and problems, increasing in complexity!

 #### If you have any questions regarding the work, please contact me